eu·phe·mism

 Euphemism

-A euphemism is an innocuous word or expression used in place of one that is deemed offensive or suggests something unpleasant.
-Some euphemisms are intended to amuse, while others use bland, inoffensive terms for concepts that the user wishes to...
+A euphemism is when an expression that could offend or imply something unpleasant is replaced with one that is agreeable or inoffensive.
+Some euphemisms are intended to amuse, while others use bland, inoffensive terms for concepts that the user...
 Wikipedia

 The term 'euphemism' refers to those words or a phrase that can be used to convey something unpleasant, sad or considered taboo.
 It is the art of communicating ...